vscode-icons/vscode-icons/README.md

 At the moment, it's only been tested in Windows.
 We'll run tests in Linux and Mac too asap.

+The idea is that you have to look for your `User folder`:

+- Windows: `C:\Users\<your_user>\.vscode\extensions`
+- Linux: `/home/<your_user>/.vscode/extensions`

-The idea is that you have to search your `User folder` (i.e. `C:\Users\<your_user>\.vscode\extensions`) and create a folder there named like this: `robertohuertasm.vscode-icons.custom-icons`.
+and then create a folder there named like this: `robertohuertasm.vscode-icons.custom-icons`.
 Then, there you can put all your custom icons but, again, they have to follow `vscode-icons` conventions:

 - Files: `file_type_<value_of_icon_property>@2x.svg`
 - Folders: `folder_type_<value_of_icon_property>@2x.svg` & `folder_type_<value_of_icon_property>_opened@2x`